 - 1 teaspoon Vanilla Extract

-- 2, 8 ounce Semi-Sweet Chocolate Baking Bars, broken into small chunks - or - 11.
+- 16 oz Semi-Sweet Chocolate Baking Bars (2 bars), broken into small chunks - or - 11.
 5 ounces Milk Chocolate Baking Chips

 - Sea Salt Flakes, optional (for sprinkling over cookies)